- Where is the Lakeville Police Department located?

 - How do I register as a solicitor?

-Submit (1) the Solicitor Registration Form (PDF), along with (2) a copy of your valid driver’s license and (3) the Business’s COVID-19 Preparedness Plan that has been signed by senior management responsible for implementing the Plan.
-Submit the 3 documents to PoliceRecords@lakevillemn.gov or by mail to: Lakeville Police Department, 9237 183rd St. W., Lakeville, MN 55044.
+Submit (1) the Solicitor Registration Form (PDF) and (2) a copy of your valid driver’s license to PoliceRecords@lakevillemn.gov or by mail to: Lakeville Police Department, 9237 183rd Street West, Lakeville, MN 55044.

 - How do I obtain my Minnesota driving record?